View FREE Lessons!

 Businesses and governments use cost-benefit analysis when making decisions.
 Many local and national governments are currently facing huge deficits, meaning their expenditures are greater than their income in tax revenues.
 The government must weigh the costs and benefits of policy decisions.
 For example, in 2012 the government of Pittsburgh planned to cut 35% of the city bus service because the service was not supporting itself.
 This decision caused companies to reconsider expanding because some employers were concerned employees would quit their job rather than face the difficulty of getting to work.

-When the total value of the benefits exceed the total costs, the project should be completed.
+When the total value of the benefits exceeds the total costs, the project should be completed.

 Dig Deeper With These Free Lessons: